Create an issuer¶

 While writing your document template, you must keep in mind that you are

-designing a printed document, e.g. writing CSS rules for the print
+designing a printed document, e.g. writing CSS rules for the print media.

 You should also note that both your HTML and CSS files are Django templates that are consequently context-aware and versatile.